Every night, more than

 High rents are at the heart of the Portland metro region’s homeless crisis.
 Rising rental costs are outpacing incomes, making it difficult or impossible for workers and their families to afford rent on an ongoing basis.

-In our region, 56,000 families are a paycheck (or less) away from becoming homeless.
-For these people, one devastating personal situation such as losing a job, an unexpected medical bill or car repair could force them out of their home and onto the streets.
+In our region, even before the coronavirus pandemic, 56,000 families were a paycheck (or less) away from becoming homeless.
+Now due to COVID-19, for these people, the worst has happened: devastating personal situations, such as losing a job, an unexpected medical bill, or even needing car repair, could be forcing them out of their home and onto the streets.

 High rents are the #1 reason for more severe homeless rates.